Denbergvanthijs/MethodsInAIResearch/README.md

 python -m flake8
 ```

-Flake8 automatically uses the arguments provided in the `tox.ini` file to check coding style.
+Flake8 automatically uses the arguments provided in the `tox.ini` file to check the coding style.

 ## Limitations